“Stacked” Models

 Fit the Stacked Model

-We’ll now we fit a model with fixed effects of percent tree cover road density and cattle density (per_tree_cov, roads and cattle) on occupancy and a effort affecting the detection.
+We’ll now we fit a model with fixed effects of percent tree cover road density and cattle density (per_tree_cov, roads and cattle) on occupancy, and a effort as the detection covariate.
 In addition, we will include random intercepts by site, since in stacking the data we have pseudoreplication by site.
-To review, random effects are specified using the approach used in with the lme4 package.
+To remember, random effects are specified using the same notation used in with the lme4 package.
 For example, a random intercept for each level of the covariate site is specified with the formula component (1|site).
-Including random effects in a model in ubms usually significantly increases the run time, but at the end is worth the waiting time.
+Take in to account, Including random effects in a model in ubms usually significantly increases the run time, but at the end is worth the waiting time.

 Next we perform model selection.